-Easy Gluten-Free Strawberry Almond Meal Cake
+Easy Gluten-Free Strawberry Cake

-Even though this was originally a Passover Recipe, it is one I will add to my “every day” recipe book.
-Not only it is a really easy cake to make, I love that it is Gluten Free and can accomodate people with allergies and intolerances.
+Even though this was originally a Passover Recipe, it is one I will add to my "every day" recipe book.
+Not only it is a really easy cake to make, I love that it is Gluten Free and can accommodate people with allergies and intolerances.